diskoverdata/diskover-docs/source_files/install_checklist.md

 ## Checklist

-The chapters in this guide are in the logical order to follow for installing and configuring Diskover, although this checklist might be useful to follow.
+The chapters in this guide are in the logical order to follow for installing and configuring Diskover.
+This checklist is a summary for quick reference.

 | STEP | TASK |
 | :---: | --- |